JennEYoon/learn-mldl/dlai/README.md

   * To start Papers -- Read paper on Neural Style Transfer for Art.

 #### Class 5: Sequence Models (language recognition, speech processing)
+  * Understand how to build and train Recurrent Neural Networks (RNNs), and commonly-used variants such as GRUs and LSTMs

 #### Tensorflow Class 1 and 2